parmes/parmes/contact.rst

+.. |email| image:: ./_static/icons/tkemail.png
+   :height: 14px

 Contact
 -------

-You can contact me using the below form.
+You can contact me using the below form or via email |email|.
+Tomek:)

 .. raw:: html